-How do I try GlowScript or Jupyter VPython?
+How do I try GlowScript or VPython 7?

 See the instructions at vpython.org

-Jupyter VPython was initiated by John Coady in May 2014, and is currently being further developed by John Coady, Ruth Chabay, Bruce Sherwood, Steve Spicklemire, and Matt Craig.
-GlowScript was initiated by Bruce Sherwood and David Scherer in 2011; continued development is being done by Bruce Sherwood.
+VPython 7was initiated by John Coady in May 2014, initially for the Jupyter notebook environment, and is currently being further developed by John Coady, Ruth Chabay, Bruce Sherwood, Steve Spicklemire, and Matt Craig.
+This work was extended to the IDLE/Spyder environment in June 2017 by Bruce Sherwood GlowScript was initiated by Bruce Sherwood and David Scherer in 2011; continued development is being done by Bruce Sherwood.
 Classic VPython was initiated by David Scherer in 2000.
 The blog article A time line for VPython development documents the whole history.

 The GlowScript libraries are based on WebGL and use GPU (Graphics Processing Unit) hardware.
 Use of the GPU makes possible much more sophisticated 3D graphics than the CPU-based OpenGL graphics library used in Classic VPython can provide.
 The effort that would be required to restructure Classic VPython to take advantage of the new developments would be enormous, and probably unfeasible.
-Moreover, classic VPython is increasingly difficult to maintain and install, due to its dependence on sophisticated C++ code and on libraries that have significantly less support than those used by Jupyter and GlowScript.
+Moreover, classic VPython is increasingly difficult to maintain and install, due to its dependence on sophisticated C++ code and on libraries that have significantly less support than those used by VPython 7 and GlowScript VPython.

 Minor updates 2016/09/21